 Under the approval of the Board of Regent of the State of Louisiana, DIU has graduated 260 MBA students since 2009 from 16 countries in the word.
 Also, under the request of the Australian Council or Private Education and Training (ACPET) DIU received a group of students from Australia for MBA program.
 Students From Australia

-In February 2013, DIU received the Full Accreditation from ASIC (Accreditation Service for International Colleges).
+DIU has the Full Accreditation from ASIC (Accreditation Service for International Colleges).